botpress/readme/docs/Webchat/webchat-v2/embedded-webchat-v2/getting-started-2.md

 hidden: true
 metadata:
   robots: index
+next:
+  pages:
+    - slug: how-to-style-your-webchat
+      title: How to style your Webchat
+      type: basic
 ---
 The Embedded Webchat allows you to integrate chatbot functionality directly into your web application.
 It supports message handling, event subscriptions, and customization, enabling a dynamic user experience within the browser.